-This handbook will clearly explain the audit procedure, to raise the awareness of what you can expect from an audit and eliminate the myths and misconceptions surrounding the audit process.
-The handbook defines the standards that have been used to develop the Audit and demonstrates that the system is fair and transparent.
+This handbook will clearly explain the audit procedure, clearly outline what you can expect from an audit and clarify the full audit process from bookings through to receiving your audit report.
+The handbook outlines the guidance, legislation, regulations and Standards that have been used to develop the audit and demonstrates that the system is fair and transparent.

-Any change to the audit will be determined by the Health and Safety Committee and or the Technical and Standards Committee, and communicated to the membership by the Training and Education Committee prior to any revised audit.
+Any additions or alterations to audit content that can change the outcome of a BDA audit will be determined by the Health and Safety Committee and/or the Technical and Standards Committee.
+These changes will then be ratified by the audit Steering Group and then communicated to the membership by the Training and Education Committee prior to any revised audit.
+Major changes or additions will always carry a 6-month notification period to allow members half a year to adequately prepare themselves for the required audit changes.